-- i.
-Providing the serving professional teachers ample opportunities of updating their knowledge and skills towards better objective performance and advancement in status, without having to resign their employment. - ii.
-Providing the schools system the opportunities of retaining the services of trained and qualified teachers while in sandwich/in-service education programme. - iii.
-Providing opportunities for increasing the number of trained and qualified teachers at all levels of education - iv.
-Reducing the financial burden of employers of
+- Providing the serving professional teachers ample opportunities of updating their knowledge and skills towards better objective performance and advancement in status, without having to resign their employment. - Providing the schools system, the opportunities of retaining the services of trained and qualified teachers while in sandwich/inservice education program. - Providing opportunities for increasing the number of trained and gualified teachers at all levels of education

-- teachers, as the money they had to pay as salaries and allowances on full-time to their teachers on full-pay/time in-service education programme was saved. - v.
-Providing additional sources of revenue generation for teacher education institutions in which the sandwich programs are based. - vi.
-Providing additional source of income to staff members participating in the programs. - vii.
+- 4. Reducing the financial burden of employers of teachers, as the money they had to pay as salaries and allowances on full-time to their teachers on full-pay/time in-service education program was saved. - 5.
+Providing additional sources of revenue generation for teacher education institutions in which the sandwich programs are based. - 6.
+Providing additional source of income to staff members participating in the programs.

 Providing opportunities for teacher education institutions to provide service in an essential area of national development, especially by putting their facilities and staff into use during the long vacations.

-❖ Problems of In-Service Education
+Problems of In-Service Teacher Education